marcusoftnet/marcusoftnet.github.io/_posts/2019-01-07-kanbanstats-where-is-time-spent.md

       3. Google sheets will auto-fill the formulas for all the rows of unique weeks
       4. This is when the `$` for locking certain references comes handy as Google sheets otherwise will increment row references...

-Ok - that data looks fiiine!
+Ok - that data looks fine!
 But let's show it as well.

 For the months I created a simpler chart; a stacked column chart for `K1:M7` (columns Unique month, Average In Backlog and Average On Board).
 A nifty little setting was where you can set a label, per column, for the total.
 The result looks like this: